Link building for eCommerce websites

 Playing it safe doesn't get you anywhere in a highly competitive landscape.
 In order to stand out and overtake your competitors, being controversial can help.

-Brainstorm about topics that relate to your business, and that’ll trigger people in reading your content.
-Examples: “50 Seemingly Healthy Foods that are Bad for You” and “New Study Shows Council Spending on Cars across the UK”.
+Brainstorm about topics that relate to your business, and that'll trigger people in reading your content.
+Example: "50 Seemingly Healthy Foods that are Bad for You (opens in a new tab)".

 A lot of eCommerce website owners struggle with link building.
 This limits their SEO success, because links play such as big role in whether or not you're successful in SEO.